 Feature images shows Tracey Hittel with a trophy BC tributary Chinook salmon.

 Noel Gyger reports.
-Rain with highs to +7 degrees Celsius.
-Skeena River is back in shape and fishing well for Steelhead.
+Mix of sun and clouds with highs to +3 degrees Celsius by Sunday.
+Skeena River is low and in good shape BUT mostly frozen over in some spots.
+Steelhead are being caught where you can find open accessible water 🙂 Please be careful running your jet boat as water is very shallow and be careful waking on the ice.
 Coho fishing closed October 31st.
-Tyee Test Fishery showing a record run of Steelhead this season – this is good news.
-Hope this trend holds!
+Tyee Test Fishery showed a record run of Steelhead this season.
 Coho run was way down this year.
-Kalum River is in good shape and fishing well for Steelhead.
+Kalum River is in fair shape and fishing well for Steelhead.
 Both fly and spin fishing are working well.
-Kitimat River is closed to Salmon fishing.
-Zymoetz (Copper) River is clean and fishing well for Steelhead.
-Ocean fishing for Salmon, Halibut, Prawn, Dungness and Alaska King Crab is fair out of the ports of Kitimat and Prince Rupert.
+Kitimat River is closed to Salmon fishing and is just about all frozen over.
+Zymoetz (Copper) River is in good shape (mostly frozen over) and Steelhead are being caught in open water.
+Note this regulation: No Fishing upstream of the sign at the transmission line crossing (downstream of Zymoetz Canyon) Jan 1 – June 15.
+Steelhead fishing below this closure is still permitted.
+Ocean fishing for Salmon, Halibut, Prawn, Dungness and Alaska King Crab is good out of Kitimat.

 If you would like to book a river fishing guide or ocean charter for 2018-19 contact Noel at www.noelgyger.ca .